Puma Vigor Mono Review Facts

 , supportive fit, grip, durability and versatility all make this shoe a great deal.
 Some testers who had never tried a Puma shoe

-before said they are only going to wear Puma now because of the good price and quality.
+before, said they are only going to wear Puma now because of the good price and quality.

 The Vigor Mono has good traction.
 The outsole has durable treads that grip well and do not wear down easily.
 They can grip hard or soft surfaces without slipping, and allow the wearer to ascend or descend when needed while running on roads or trails.
-Designed as a cross-training shoe, it has good grip on a variety of surface types so that the wearer can try different activities in addition to daily runs
+Designed as a cross-training shoe, it has a good grip on a variety of surface types so that the wearer can try different activities in addition to daily runs

 This shoe has good flexibility that allows the foot to move naturally

 .
 The outsole has deep forefoot flex grooves that allow the toes to push off or ascend, although the carbon rubber itself is not overly flexible.
 The midsole's IMEVA foam and Softfoam also bend with the foot, especially the Softfoam that forms the shape of the foot as it moves.
 The upper is completely mesh so it has good flexibility but it still keeps the foot in place because of the overlays and heel counter.